 Students may withdraw from college or pause their coursework for an extended time for many reasons.
 During the first two weeks of the semester, a decision to drop a course(es) does not result in a W grade.
 Please consult the Academic Calendar for the published last day of the drop/add period.
-After this date has passed, courses can no longer be dropped, course removals must be requested via the withdrawal form, and the grade issued will be W. The drop/add form can be found here: drop/add form.
+After this date has passed, there is an official academic record of your participation in the course and a W grade will be issued.
+The drop/add form can be found here: drop/add form.